-There was a large brick-making industry in Cadmore End Common just outside the parish, until the local clay ran out in 1939, so some of the Wheeler End labourers may have worked at this, and the village pub was called the Brickmaker’s Arms.
-It is described here Cadmore-End-Common-Conservation-Area
+There was a large brick-making industry in Cadmore End Common, just outside the parish, until the clay ran out in 1939.
+Some of the Wheeler End labourers may have worked at this, and the village pub was called the Brickmaker’s Arms.
+See Cadmore-End-Common-Conservation-Area

 The village of Piddington was only created in 1903 when Benjamin North’s furniture factory had to move here from West Wycombe, because the railway company took back the land he was leasing for a timber store.
 Mr North bought enough land for the factory and housing.
-The early photos on the SWOP website from 1903 show that all the present car parking area on the industrial estate was used for the timber storage.
+The early photos on the SWOP website from 1903 show the brand new factory surrounded by fields.
 Piddington only grew slowly, so most workers still had to commute in, many walking down from Wheeler End.
 The North factory made many of the stools and chairs used by the guests at the last three coronations in St Paul’s Cathedral.
 Davison Highley took over the tenancy in 1980, they make high end furniture and bespoke items, including the sofas seen on TV programmes such as BBC Breakfast, the One Show and Graham Norton.